-How would you describe the culture of the program?
+How would you describe the culture

 Do you have to drive a lot between

 Nope.
 We rotate at the University of Colorado hospital, Children’s Hospital Colorado, Rocky Mountain Regional VA Hospital, and Denver Health Hospital.
-Denver Health is the only hospital NOT located on the Anschutz campus.
+Denver Health is the only hospital NOT located on the Anschutz Medical Campus.
 When you’re at Denver Health, you either have a noon lecture given by an on-site attending radiologist or residents watch the noon lecture remotely while it is given at the University.

 Do I have to pay for parking and

 I want to stay in Colorado forever.

 residency.
 I am very much interested in your program, so wanted to know how

 What is your call schedule like over all four years?